Catrobat/Catroweb/doc/current/authentication.md

 }
 ```

-And The response code will be "`200`"
+And the response code will be "`200`"